gervy28/nate-portfolio-2022/content/blog/building-this-project copy/index.md

 ## Me At Work:

 In my work life, the cycle manifests as a desire for clarity, accountability, and improvement.
 And it allows me to be adaptable to most situations.
-I especially like cultures where teams of talented people who do these sorts of things:
+I especially like cultures where teams of talented people do these sorts of things:

-- They have the desire to want to talk about why
+- They want to talk about why
 - They tend to draw on diverse sources of knowledge
 - They want to give and receive strong criticism
 - They have the desire to coach and teach